AlexTISYoung/snipar/docs/tutorial.rst

     ``python ../bin/pGWAS.py sim_reduced.bed sib_impute.hdf5 sim_fams.ped h2_quad_0.5.ped pGWAS``

-The '--no_sib' option stops the script from fitting indirect effects from siblings (the default behaviour).

 Now we have estimated effects from the five different subsets of data (both parents missing, no missing parents with sibs, no missing parents without sibs, one missing parent with sibs, one parent missing without sibs) .
 To meta-analyse the effects